Brent Spiner: Star Trek

-In 1987, Spiner started portraying the android Starfleet officer Lieutenant Commander Data on Star Trek: The Next Generation, which spanned seven seasons and four feature films.
-As a main character, he appeared in all but one of the series' 178 episodes.
-He reprised his role in the spin-off films Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).
-Although billed as the final Trek movie for the TNG cast, the ambiguous ending of Star Trek: Nemesis suggested a possible avenue for the return of Data.
-However, Spiner opined that he was too old to continue playing the part, as Data does not age.
-He played Lore, the android brother of Data, in several episodes of Star Trek: The Next Generation and another brother of his, B-4, in Star Trek: Nemesis (2002).
+In 1987, Spiner was cast as android Starfleet officer Lieutenant Commander Data on Star Trek: The Next Generation, which spanned seven seasons and four feature films.
+He appeared as Data in all but one of the series' 178 episodes, and reprised his role in the spin-off films Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).
+Although billed as the final Trek film for the TNG cast, the ambiguous ending of Nemesis suggested a possible avenue for the return of Data.
+However, Spiner felt he was too old to continue playing the part, as Data does not age.
+He also played Lore, Data's evil android brother, in several Next Generation episodes; and B-4, another brother android with a less developed mind, in Nemesis.

-In 2004, Spiner returned to Star Trek when he appeared as Dr. Arik Soong, an ancestor of Data's creator Dr. Noonien Soong, whom he also played in a three-episode story arc of Star Trek: Enterprise: "Borderland", "Cold Station 12", and "The Augments".
+In 2004, Spiner returned to Star Trek as Dr. Arik Soong, an ancestor of Data's creator Dr. Noonien Soong, whom he also played in a three-episode story arc of Star Trek: Enterprise: "Borderland", "Cold Station 12", and "The Augments".

 Spiner also recorded dialogue as Data that was heard in the final episode of Star Trek: Enterprise, "These Are the Voyages...", which aired in 2005.

-Eighteen years after last appearing as Data, he reprised the role in the 2020 Star Trek series Star Trek: Picard as well as Dr Altan Inigo Soong, the son of Data's creator Dr Noonien Soong.
-Spiner has stated that he does not intend to play that role again, though he might be open to playing the role of Altan Soong.
-In Season 2 he plays another ancestor of Dr Noonien Soong, Dr Adam Soong.
+Eighteen years after last appearing as Data, he reprised the role in the 2020 Star Trek series Star Trek: Picard as well as that of Dr. Altan Inigo Soong, the son of Data's creator.
+Spiner said that he does not intend to play Data again, though he might be open to playing Altan Soong.
+In Season 2, he plays another of Noonien Soong's ancestors, Dr. Adam Soong.
+In Season 3 of Picard, he simultaneously played Noonien Soong, B4, Lore, and a version of Data that was designed to feel emotions and naturally use verbal contractions, which the original Data could not do.

-In addition to the series and films, he voiced his character in several Star Trek video games, such as Star Trek: Generations, Star Trek: The Next Generation – A Final Unity, Star Trek: Hidden Evil, and Star Trek: Bridge Commander.
+In addition to the series and films, Spiner voiced his character in several Star Trek video games, including Star Trek: Generations, Star Trek: The Next Generation – A Final Unity, Star Trek: Hidden Evil, Star Trek: Away Team, and Star Trek: Bridge Commander.

 Music and stage

 In 1991, Spiner recorded an album of 1940s pop standards, Ol' Yellow Eyes Is Back, the title of which was a play on the yellow contact lenses Spiner wore as Data, and the title of a Frank Sinatra record, Ol' Blue Eyes Is Back.
-In 1997, he returned to Broadway, playing John Adams in the Roundabout Theater Company revival of the musical 1776.
-The production was nominated for a Tony Award.
-A cast recording was released of the revival production.
+In 1997, he returned to Broadway as John Adams in the Roundabout Theater Company revival of the musical 1776, whose production was nominated for a Tony Award.
+A cast recording was released.